RainerAtSpirit/raineratspirit.github.com/_posts/2012-07-09-dynamic-search-in-a-static-world.md

 - why AngularJS doesn't have an easy (to discover) method that allows a full page reload on href click

 so I'd be happy if somebody could fill the gaps.
-In the meantime workarounds are used, so querystring `q` is determined in a good old fashioned way and ther's a thread on the
+In the meantime workarounds are used, so querystring `q` is determined in a good old fashioned way and there's a thread on the
  [angular groups](https://groups.google.com/forum/#!msg/angular/zu5RMEWWyPQ/1yiOm9p5CCkJ) that discusses page reload.